BegumDev/ReviewHubMS3/README.md

     * #### Aim 3 - I want to be able to receive feedback on my progress when creating or deleting content.
         - Logging out;
             1. When the user logs out, a flash message will appear at the top of the page confirming they are logged out.
-        - Deleting a review;
-            1. Users click on the delete button.
-            2. This will throw up a modal to confirm if they want to proceed or not.
-            3.

 * ### Code validation.
     1. Admin unable to delete reviews.